 What Is a 401(k) Loan?

 Then again, there are some financial products that most people shouldn’t touch with a 10-foot pole.
 One loan option that tends to fall into this category is the 401(k) loan, which allows workers to borrow against their 401(k) retirement plans.
 Another option you could also consider is a personal loan.

 But how does a 401(k) loan work exactly?
-According to Lou Haverty, CFA, of Financial Analyst Insider, most employer-sponsored 401(k) plans allow you to borrow up to $50,000 or up to 50% of your vested balance, whichever happens to be less.
+According to Lou Haverty, CFA, of Financial Analyst Insider, most employer-sponsored 401(k) plans allow you to borrow up to $50,000 or up to 50% of your vested balance, whichever happens, to be less.
 Your total 401(k) loan amount can include your own contributed funds as well as matching employer contributions, provided all funds are vested.

 Once you decide to move forward with a loan, you’ll receive the money and agree to repay it within five years with an interest rate set by your plan documents.
 You can also create your own repayment schedule provided it’s less than five years long.

 With a 401(k) loan, you don’t pay a bank interest for the money you borrow, however; instead, you pay yourself interest.
 “Essentially you are substituting returns from the market for a fixed interest rate,” says Haverty.